C.R.S. § 22-33-104 is the Colorado truancy statute that requires children to attend school. Juvenile courts can

 These rules are intended to ensure students can have their say and defend against a truancy charge.
 If a school breaks those rules, it can violate your rights.

-The maximum penalty a student has to pay for contempt of court in truancy cases is 48 hours in Juvi Hall.
-Juvenile court judges, however, only use this penalty when there are no other options.
-In most cases, an alternative solution is reached that helps the student get to school.
+In most cases, an alternative solution is reached that enables the student to attend school.
 For example, school attendance officers can pick up tardy students and bring them to school.5

 4. Related Offenses

-- Child abuse (CRS 18-6-401).
+- Child abuse (C.R.S.
+18-6-401).
 This law makes it a crime to hurt a child for no reason.
 It can follow from a truancy case if the school finds evidence that the child is being neglected or abused at home.

-- Contributing to the delinquency of a minor (CRS 18-6-701).
+- Contributing to the delinquency of a minor (C.R.S.
+18-6-701).
 This statute makes it illegal to urge someone under 18 to break the law.
 Truancy investigations can uncover evidence that one or both parents are holding a child from school to help commit crimes.

-- Sexual assault on a child (CRS 18-3-405).
+- Sexual assault on a child (C.R.S.
+18-3-405).
 This law prohibits initiating sexual contact with someone under 15.
 Sexual abuse at home can make children behave erratically.
 This can lead to truancy investigations that uncover evidence of sexual abuse.

 Additional Reading